What Does Co-Branding Mean?

 Co-Branding vs. Co-Marketing

-Unlike co-branding where you co-operate with another company to launch a new product, co-marketing allows separate brands to create a combined communication campaign and promote multiple products from their portfolios.
+Unlike co-branding where you partner with another company to launch a new product, co-marketing allows separate brands to launch a combined campaign where they can promote multiple products from their respective portfolios.

 1. Ingredient Co-Branding

-An example of ingredient co-branding is the partnership between Dell & Intel, where Dell produces the laptops and Intel secures compact and fast processors.
+• The partnership between Dell & Intel, where Dell produces the laptops, and Intel secures compact and fast processors.

 2. Composite Co-Branding

-Composite co-branding allows two or more renowned brands to provide a product or service that adds value and seeks to maintain loyal customers rather than attract new ones.
+Composite co-branding occurs between two popular brands.
+It allows them to provide a product or service that adds value and seeks to maintain loyal customers instead of attracting new ones.

 Take, for example, BMW & Louis Vuitton.
-The two renowned brands have used their innovative, luxurious and sleek brand images to produce exclusive travel companions for BMW’s i-8 model.
+The two renowned brands have used their innovative, luxurious, and sleek brand identity to produce exclusive travel companions for BMW’s i-8 model.
+Another example is the “Adidas Yeezy” collection, which is a collaboration between Adidas and Kanye West.

-National to local co-branding allows national brands to collaborate with local brands to reach their respective target audiences.
+National-to-local co-branding allows bigger brands to collaborate with small local brands to reach their respective target audiences.
+The idea is to increase the national brand’s reach while also helping the local business climb higher on the awareness ladder.

-If you are looking to create a co-branding strategy, contact a professional branding agency or an influencer management agency to help you get started.
+If you're looking to create a co-branding strategy, contact a professional branding agency or an influencer management agency to get you started.

 How Does Co-Branding Work?

-• Two or more independent companies with similar values, cultures or target audiences decide to work together and launch a new product or service
+1. Two or more independent companies with similar values, cultures, or target audiences decide to work together and launch a new product or service.

-• The companies use joint resources, such as funding, in-house expertise or technological advances
+2. The companies use joint resources, such as funding, in-house expertise, or technological advances.

-• The companies create and launch a new product or service, typically with its own logo and brand name
+3. The companies create and launch a new product or service, typically with its own logo and brand name.

-To create and launch a co-brand, partner with one or more companies of similar target audiences and values and use shared expertise and funding
+To create and launch a co-brand, brands usually partner with one or more companies of similar target audiences and values.
+This way, they can use shared expertise and funding to spread the word about each brand individually while also boosting their joint project.

 1. UNICEF & Target

-The co-brand project was a huge success, with 193,000 + students taking part and 6.4 million food packets unlocked to feed 40,000 malnourished children in ten counties.
+The co-branding project was a huge success, with 193,000+ students taking part and 6.4 million food packets unlocked to feed 40,000 malnourished children in 10 countries.

 2. Spotify & Uber

-In 2015, using their well-established names on the U.S. market and standing for modern solutions, Uber and Spotify launched a co-branding feature known as “A soundtrack for your ride.”
+In 2015, Uber and Spotify, both well-established brands known for their modern solutions in the U.S., launched a co-branding feature known as “A soundtrack for your ride.”

-Initially launched in ten cities around the globe, including Sydney, London and Singapore, the co-brand allowed Uber passengers to choose and listen to their own Spotify playlists during their ride.
+Initially launched in ten cities around the globe, including Sydney, London, and Singapore, the co-branding allowed Uber passengers to choose and listen to their own Spotify playlists during their ride.

 Reaching audiences between 16 and 25 years old, the project gained enormous publicity and increased the monthly number of Spotify’s active users from 68 million in the first quarter of 2015 to 96 million in the first quarter of 2016.